ripienaar/free-for-dev/README.md

   * [snyk.io](https://snyk.io) — Can find and fix known security vulnerabilities in your open source dependencies.
 Unlimited tests and remediation for open source projects.
 Limited to 200 tests/month for your private projects.
   * [letsencrypt.org](https://letsencrypt.org/) — Free SSL Certificate Authority with certs trusted by all major browsers
   * [globalsign.com](https://www.globalsign.com/en/ssl/ssl-open-source/) — Free SSL certificates for Open Source
+  * [FusionAuth](https://fusionauth.io/) - Built for devs: Integrates with every platform, every codebase.
+Complete authentication, registration, login, MFA, SSO and more.
+Download for free.
   * [Okta](https://developer.okta.com/) — User management, authentication and authorization.
 Free for up to 1000 monthly active users.
   * [auth0.com](https://auth0.com/) — Hosted free for development SSO.
 Up to 2 social identity providers for closed-source projects.
   * [ringcaptcha.com](https://ringcaptcha.com/) — Tools to use phone number as id, available for free